prayag-dave-01/india-cpi-inflation-analysis/README.md

 ### Key Insight

-In the workbook's current analysis, **Food accounts for 44% of the classified observations**, making it the largest category in the displayed contribution analysis.
+**Food accounts for 44% of the classified observations**, making it the largest category in the displayed contribution analysis.
 Education accounts for approximately 3%.

 ### Methodological Note